Adopting Litmus from an existing pytest project #

 pytest --co -q

 The plugin name appears in the loaded-plugins list at the top of the output.
-If your fixtures collection includes names like context, verify, logger, pins, instruments, mock_instruments, the plugin is live.
+If your fixtures collection includes names like context, verify, measure, pins, instruments, mock_instruments, the plugin is live.

 What fixtures appear #

-The plugin provides a fixed set of 20 plugin fixtures (most-used: verify, logger, context, pins, instruments).
-It also synthesizes one per-role auto-fixture per instrument in the active station YAML — so a station with instruments: { dmm: ..., psu: ..., scope: ... } exposes dmm, psu, scope as fixtures automatically.
+The plugin provides a set of plugin fixtures (most-used: verify, measure, context, pins, instruments).
+It also creates one fixture per instrument in the active station YAML — a station with instruments: { dmm: ..., psu: ..., scope: ... } exposes dmm, psu, scope as fixtures automatically.
 No wrapper code needed.

 # tests/test_voltage.py — a new pytest test that uses Litmus